ResearchComputing/CHANGE_2019/quiime2.md

   - /projects/$USER/.conda_pkgss
 ```

 ...then save and exit the file.
+You won't need to perform this step again -- it's permanent unless you change _pkgs_dirs_ by editing _~/.condarc_ again.

 Note that there are lots of other things you can customize using the [~/.condarc file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).